FAQs

 accordion icon

-The ESO is the electricity system operator for Great Britain.
+The NESO is the energy system operator for Great Britain.
 They move electricity around Great Britain’s system to keep homes and businesses supplied with the energy they need 24/7, 365 days a year.
 They don’t generate or sell electricity, just balance the grid.
-The ESO is regulated by Ofgem.
+The NESO is regulated by Ofgem.

 Where does the money come from that I can earn?